Looking for a useful secondhand over-and-under shotgun? We've picked out 20 in four prices ranges that are worth considering.

 Beretta’s sidelock SO series, designed by Tullio Marengoni, dates back to 1935, with competition guns for Trap and Skeet.
 The first Sporters came in the 1980s.
 There are many different specifications, most have beautiful engraving and are fixed-choke. £5000 plus

-If you’re looking at the second-hand market then condition is your first priority.
-It also is responsible for the broad ranges of prices that you’ll come across, that can vary broadly from gun to bun.
+If you’re looking at the secondhand market then condition is your first priority.
+It also is responsible for the broad ranges of prices that you’ll come across, that can vary broadly from gun to gun.
 You certainly need to shop around.

-It’s also important to consider that the original new price of a second-hand gun may not be reflected in the second-hand value.
+It’s also important to consider that the original new price of a secondhand over under shotgun may not be reflected in the secondhand value.
 Some guns hold their value better than others.
-The availability of spares, prices and repairs, continued existence of manufacturers and importers, and even fashion, all have influence.
+The availability and prices of spares and repairs, continued existence of manufacturers, and importers, and even fashion, all have influence.